Please read our Hazard Warning page.

 As you sweep across the AM dial you will hear multiple places where you can pick up the volume oscillator, but these are more distant harmonics of the volume oscillator, and will be correspondingly weaker.
 There will be one AM dial position that you will find to be louder than the rest, and this is the actual 2nd harmonic of the volume oscillator.
 Note that if you’re correctly tuned in to the volume oscillator, you can change the pitch coming from the radio speaker by moving your hand near the theremin’s volume antenna, but you cannot change the pitch by moving your hand near the pitch antenna.

 You will find the 3rd harmonic of the theremin’s pitch oscillator at about 525 on the AM dial.
 Some AM radios don’t go down this low, so alternatively you can hunt for the 4th harmonic at about 700 on the AM dial, although it will be weaker.
 As with the volume oscillator, drifting component values and trimmer settings will affect the exact position on the dial where you will pick up the theremin’s pitch oscillator.

 To confirm that you are in fact tuned into the pitch oscillator, the note heard in the AM radio speaker will be affected by your hand position in relation to the pitch (as well as to the volume) antenna.

-If you are not able to successfully perform the tests outlined above, you may have a defective oscillator stage, caused by a poor tube, compromised contact between the tube pins and internal socket contacts, open section of the voltage divider resistor or other defective parts.
+If you are not able to successfully perform the tests outlined above, you may have a defective oscillator stage, caused by a poor vacuum tube, compromised contact between the vacuum tube pins and internal socket contacts, open section of the voltage divider resistor or other defective parts.